Uganda

 Reverend Justus Miwanda

-Justus has been the Executive Director of International Needs Uganda for over 10 years, he originally trained as a teacher, and then later studied health administration (Dip) and Business studies, he is also an Anglican minister co-pastoring a church St Johns Kampala.
-Justus is married to Deborah and they have three children.
+Justus is the Executive Director of International Needs Uganda.
+He originally trained as a teacher, and then later studied health administration and Business studies.
+Justus is also an Anglican minister co-pastoring a church St Johns Kampala.

 about Uganda